npetrangelo/BFTML/README.md

 Optionally, tags may self close with `<tag />`.

+Note that `children` and `content` cannot be mixed, and you cannot have both simultaneously.

 As an example, BFTML syntax may look like so:
 ```xml
 <button default foo="bar" answer=42 based=true pi=3.14 range=0..1>